Population

 Currency:

-Indian Rupee (INR), US Dollar (USD), Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Australian Dollar (AUD), Canadian Dollar (CAD), Singapore Dollar (SGD)
+Indian Rupee (INR), US Dollar (USD), Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Singapore Dollar (SGD), Australian Dollar (AUD), Canadian Dollar (CAD)

 Chennai, formerly known as Madras, is the capital city of the Indian state of Tamil Nadu.
 Located on the Coromandel Coast off the Bay of Bengal, Chennai is a major cultural, economic, and educational hub in South India.
-The city has a rich history dating back to the 17th century, when it was a British colonial settlement.
-Today, Chennai is a bustling metropolis with a unique blend of traditional and modern architecture, from ancient temples and colonial-era buildings to sleek skyscrapers and modern malls.
+The city has a rich history dating back to the 17th century when it was a British trading post.
+Today, Chennai is a bustling metropolis with a blend of traditional and modern architecture, from ancient temples to sleek skyscrapers.
+The city is known for its vibrant arts and culture scene, with numerous festivals and events throughout the year, including the famous Margazhi festival of music and dance.

 ## Population

 As of the 2021 census, the population of Chennai is approximately 10.6 million people, making it one of the most populous cities in India.
-The city's population is diverse, with people from various ethnic, linguistic, and cultural backgrounds living and working together.
-The population density of the city is high, with an average of 26,553 people per square kilometer.
-Despite the challenges posed by its large population, Chennai remains a vibrant and dynamic city, with a strong sense of community and a rich cultural heritage.
+The city's population is diverse, with a mix of Tamil, Telugu, and other linguistic groups.
+The population density of Chennai is around 26,000 people per square kilometer, making it one of the most densely populated cities in the world.
+The population of Chennai is expected to continue growing, driven by its strong economy, cultural attractions, and educational institutions.